coupergateway/couper/docs/README.md

 #### `env` variables

-Environment variables can be accessed everywhere within the configuration file since these references gets evaluated on start.
+Environment variables can be accessed everywhere within the configuration file since these references get evaluated at start.

 #### `req` (client request) variables